Wade’s 101: Haiku retrospective 52

 a trip to the store with fine

-wine and cheese at home. - the letter that never came
+wine and cheese at home.

 The words that never